twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             2. **Ethnic Fragmentation in Hawaiian Plantations:** On the sugar plantations in Hawai’i, the owners deliberately exploited ethnic divisions among workers by creating a system of ethnic hierarchy and assigning different tasks based on race.
 For instance, Japanese, Chinese, Filipino, and Portuguese workers were divided by ethnicity, which fostered competition rather than solidarity.
 Plantation owners promoted this ethnic fragmentation to ensure that the workers could not unite to demand better wages or conditions.
 This divide-and-conquer strategy was effective in preventing cross-ethnic organizing (Ronald Takaki, “Raising Cane: The World of Plantation Hawai’i,” Strangers From a Different Shore, 1990).
         2. **One Historical Example of Workers Organizing Along Class Lines**
             1. **The Japanese and Filipino Sugar Plantation Strike:** Despite the ethnic divisions on Hawaiian plantations, some workers did manage to organize along class lines to fight for better pay and conditions.
 In 1920, Japanese and Filipino workers on the sugar plantations put aside their ethnic differences and united in a strike, demanding higher wages and better working conditions.
 This cross-ethnic labor action marked a significant moment of class-based solidarity, as the workers recognized their shared exploitation by plantation owners and came together to challenge their poor treatment (Ronald Takaki, “Raising Cane: The World of Plantation Hawai’i,” Strangers From a Different Shore, 1990).

-    ??? example

-        Organizing workers across racial and ethnic lines in the 19th and early 20th centuries proved difficult due to racial hostility and ethnic fragmentation.
-For example, white laborers in California resented Chinese workers for accepting lower wages, which led to the exclusionary rhetoric of labor leaders like Denis Kearney, who blamed Chinese immigrants for the economic struggles of white workers (Kearney, Indianapolis Times, 1878).
-Similarly, on Hawaiian sugar plantations, the owners maintained ethnic divisions between Chinese, Japanese, Filipino, and Portuguese laborers to prevent them from uniting in protest (Takaki, Strangers From a Different Shore, 1990).

-        However, there were moments when workers organized along class lines.
-In 1920, Japanese and Filipino workers in Hawaii set aside ethnic differences and united in a strike to demand better pay and conditions.
-This successful cross-ethnic strike demonstrated that class-based solidarity could overcome racial and ethnic divisions in certain contexts (Takaki, Strangers From a Different Shore, 1990).

 4. What two key strategies did Japanese immigrants employ to gain a foothold in the agricultural industry?[5 points each strategy, 10 points total] What series of laws did the California state legislature pass to undercut the gains that Japanese Americans made in the agricultural industry?
 [5 points]